 1 What are the distributions of tropospheric refractivity, its gradients and their variability, both in space and time?

-2 What are the distributions of atmospheric constituents and particles, such as water vapour and other gases, clouds, fog, rain, hail, aerosols, sand, etc., both in space and time?
+2 What are the distributions of atmospheric constituents and particles, such as water vapour and other gases, clouds, fog, precipitation, aerosols, sand, etc., both in space and time?

 3 What is the magnitude of the variations in clear-sky level on a satellite-to-ground link that can occur on a diurnal, monthly and seasonal basis?